 Preparing VM for Gluu Server Installation#

 Thank you for your interest in the Gluu Server!
-This document will provide instructions for preparing a VM for a standard Gluu Server deployment.
-Once the server is ready, move on to the installation instructions.
+Below are instructions for preparing your VM for a standard Gluu Server deployment.
+Once your server is ready, move on to the installation instructions.

 |CPU Unit||RAM||Disk Space||Processor Type|